-One question I see repeatedly from bloggers is about group boards.
-Not only do they wonder how to find them, but if they need to use them and if so, how to make it a part of their Pinterest marketing strategy.
+One question I repeatedly see from bloggers is about group boards.
+Not only do people ask me how to find them, but if they need to use them.
+And, if so, how to make it a part of their Pinterest marketing strategy.

 It can be overwhelming and confusing, even if you have been using Pinterest for some time.
 I want to break down that wall of confusion for you and help you not only understand them but learn how to find and make them work for you.